 This information will, as a general rule, be released by the school district without prior consent from the parent/s, guardian/s or adult student.
 The purpose of this notice is to inform parents in the school district of that information which is considered directory information and to provide the parent/s, guardian/s or adult student the opportunity to object to the release of that information.
 If the parent/s, guardian/s or adult student objects to the inclusion of specific information, Fremont Public Schools will honor the objection and will not release the information without written consent of the parent/s, guardian/s or adult student.
 For purposes of this notice, adult students are considered to be students who have reached the age of 18 and attend Fremont Public Schools.
-If you wish to request that specific information about your student be withheld, please contact the principal of your student's school, in writing annually, within 2 weeks of the beginning of school (or within 2 weeks of initial enrollment, if your student is enrolled after the beginning of school).
+If you wish to request that specific information about your student be withheld, please contact the principal of your student's school, in writing annually, within 2 weeks of the beginning of school).
 The principal's office will, in turn, notify the district's administrative offices.
 Questions?
 Call Fremont High School Office at (231) 924-5300 or FPS Administrative Office at (231) 924-2350.